 Storms Frank, Gertrude and Imogen have left parts of the UK swamped with floods and high winds, followed by short, icy blasts.
 To leave the house for anything other than essential trips has been the order of things for many families.

-But did you know that this winter could also be impacting on your pooch?
+But did you know that this winter could also be impacting your pooch?

-There are times when this does happen but, many dogs are, according to pet behaviourists, suffering from the same kind of SAD this winter, just like many of their human companions are.
+There are times when this happens, but many dogs are, according to pet behaviourists, suffering from the same kind of SAD this winter, just like many human companions.

 Is your dog feeling SAD?